EndPointCorp/end-point-blog/2025/07/integrating_grape_with_sidekiq_for_asynchronous_processing_in_rails.md

 Many common tasks in an API do not need to be done immediately.
 Examples include sending confirmation emails, syncing to a third-party service, exporting data, or generating reports.
 By sending these jobs to a background processor like Sidekiq, the API can respond quickly and let the user continue without waiting.

-Seperating out these tasks also gives better observability and error handling.
+Separating these tasks also gives better observability and error handling.
 Sidekiq offers retries, job tracking, and simple ways to inspect queues out of the box.

 ## Setting up Grape and Sidekiq